iojw/TerasologyTests/Home.md

   </tr>
   <tr>
     <td width="25%">Information for end users on how to get, start and use the launcher.</td>
-    <td width="25%">You want to get more information or get in contact with us?
-Check out this section then.</td>
+    <td width="25%">Check out this section to get more information or get in touch with us!</td>
     <td width="25%">A step-by-step guide on how to set-up and run TerasologyLauncher from source.</td>
     <td width="25%">In-depth information about the techniques used in TerasologyLauncher.</td>
   </tr>